-&lt;sup>1The agent may decide to rely on its own measure of trustworthiness depending on the context.
+1The agent may decide to rely on its own measure of trustworthiness depending on the context.
 For example, if the agents interact many times in one day and then meet after one month or a year, the direct measure of trust may have become obsolete if the environment is dynamic, while if the environment is static, it may still rely on its own measure after a few days or even a month.

 In general, extant trust models fail to capture all the above-mentioned basic factors in deriving trust (see chapter 3 for more details).
-In particular, while some of these models devise trust using arbitrary equations that do not take degrees of efficiency into account (see section 3.1.1.2), others simply assume that the trust measure is readily available from the system (see section 3.1.2.1).
+In particular, while some of these models devise trust using arbitrary equations that do not take degrees of efficiency into account (see section 3.1.1), others simply assume that the trust measure is readily available from the system (see section 3.1.2).
 Moreover, those models which do analyse the performance of opponents fail to consider the norms of the environment which foster good behaviour (López y López et al., 2002; Esteva et al., 2001).
 Finally, in most applications, extant trust models only use trust in choosing interaction partners and neglect the fact that trust can also be used to adapt the behaviour of an agent towards its opponent at negotiation time (Fisher and Ury, 1983).

 Against this background, this chapter develops and evaluates a novel computational trust model (called CREDIT - Confidence and REputation Defining Interaction-based Trust) that rectifies these shortcomings.
 Specifically, we show that by taking into account its past experience (from direct interactions) and information gathered from other agents (indirect interactions), an agent can build up beliefs about how trustworthy a contracted agent is likely to be in meeting the expected outcomes of particular contract issues (e.g. delivering goods on time or delivering high quality goods).
 In this respect, we conceive of two ways of assessing trustworthiness: (i) Confidence derived (mainly) from analysing the result of previous interactions with that agent, and (ii) Reputation acquired from the experiences of other agents in the community through gossip or by analysing signals sent by an agent.
 Both measure the same property; that is, the opponent's believed reliability in doing what it says it will regarding particular issues of a contract.
-In CREDIT both measures rely on (probabilistic) estimations of utility variation in the current contract, based on an agent's past experiences as mentioned and experiences of other agents, which are, in turn, used to evaluate the performance of an opponent by means of a small number of fuzzy sets defining different typical behaviours (in terms of utility variations).
-The computational complexity of the model is linear with respect to
+In CREDIT both measures rely on (probabilistic) estimations of utility variation in the current contract, based on an agent's past experiences as mentioned and experiences of other agents, which are, in turn, used to evaluate the performance of an opponent by means of a small number of fuzzy sets defining different typical behaviours (in terms of utility variations).2 The computational complexity of the model is linear with respect to the number of past interactions analysed and quadratic in the number of fuzzy sets (in the worst case) in its incremental complexity (i.e. as new interactions occur).
+Finally, we show how CREDIT can be used in an agent's decision making mechanism in order to minimise risk in interactions by influencing the selection of an interaction partner and the negotiation of contracts.

-$^{2}$ Fuzzy sets are here used to characterise the vague perception of the performance of an opponent and to provide agents with a high-level of abstraction means of assessing the extent to which an opponent satisfies the issues of a contract.
-Thus an opponent may be characterised as satisfying with a high degree the (graded/fuzzy) property of 'delivering-on-time' and a with a low degree the (graded/fuzzy) property of 'selling-high-quality', to denote that it is expected to deliver on time and sell goods of relatively poor quality.
+2Fuzzy sets are here used to characterise the vague perception of the performance of an opponent and to provide agents with a high-level of abstraction means of assessing the extent to which an opponent satisfies the issues of a contract.
+Thus an opponent may be characterised as satisfying with a high degree the (graded/fuzzy) property of 'delivering-on-time' and a with